Structural steel

-Structural steel is a category of steel used for making construction materials in a variety of shapes.
+Structural steel is steel used for making construction materials in a variety of shapes.
 Many structural steel shapes take the form of an elongated beam having a profile of a specific cross section.
 Structural steel shapes, sizes, chemical composition, mechanical properties such as strengths, storage practices, etc., are regulated by standards in most industrialized countries.

-Most structural steel shapes, such as -beams, have high second moments of area, which means they are very stiff in respect to their cross-sectional area and thus can support a high load without excessive sagging.
+Structural steel shapes, such as I-beams, have high second moments of area, so can support a high load without excessive sagging.

-Common structural shapes
+Structural shapes

-The shapes available are described in many published standards worldwide, and a number of specialist and proprietary cross sections are also available.
+The shapes available are described in published standards worldwide, and specialist, proprietary cross sections are also available.